Adelaide United - General Issues and Discussion

 Re: Adelaide United - General Issues and Discussion

 I don't know if you have seen but the Nix have a fan encouragement program on their facebook page which basically rewards fans for inviting friends, sharing articles etc with free tickets.
-Obviously most encouraging friends would be members who can invite friends to games for free.the least they can do is bring back the "friday night shout"
+Obviously most encouraging friends would be members who can invite friends to games for free.

 Great way for the club to support the fans that want to support them.